Parth-Chouhan/URL-Shortener/README.md

     short_code VARCHAR(10) NOT NULL UNIQUE,
     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

+The UNIQUE constraint on short_code ensures that two database records cannot use the same short code.

 🔐 Environment Configuration

 Database credentials are stored using environment variables instead of being hardcoded into the application.